shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 What would you do in such a situation?

-My younger self would have ghosted on me.
+My younger self would have ghosted me.
 That is, I would have gone into a shell and would not have wanted to have this uncomfortable conversation about my lapse in estimating my work load.

 This is exactly what happened - they soon stopped responding to emails a couple of weeks into our project.